riyadsarsour/riyadsarsour/README.md

 ## About Riyad
 I am an Alum of The University of North Carolina at Chapel Hill.
 I completed my Bachelor’s of Science in Computer Science with a minor in Statistics and Analytics.
-My experiences include entry level software engineering and product management.
+My experiences include software engineering and product management.
+Entrepreneur in beta, tinkering with ideas on nights and weekends.

-I enjoy learning how people interact with technology in the vast ways that they do.

-I am currently seeking an opportunities to further my experience in the fields of software engineering, product management, or business intelligence/AI.
-Furthermore, I aim to gain further knowledge on developing impactful human-technology interactions.
+I aim to gain further knowledge on developing impactful human-technology interactions.

 ## GitHub Overview